On involutions of minuscule Kirillov algebras induced by real structures: Outlook

 \section{Outlook}

-As remarked in the introduction, minuscule Kirillov algebras are comparatively simple special cases of Hausel's \emph{big algebras} \cite{Hausel2024_avatars}.
-As such, they provide a valuable testing ground for the study of general big algebras, and we expect that the main results of this paper can be extended to that context.
-However, the relatively elementary methods used here need to be adapted to treat the general case.
+As mentioned in the introduction, we expect our main results to generalise to Hausel's \emph{big algebras} \cite{Hausel2024_avatars}.
+In general, big algebras are maximal commutative subalgebras of Kirillov algebras and need not coincide with their ambient Kirillov algebras.
+Nevertheless, in the minuscule case they do coincide, and the geometric model used throughout this paper generalises more readily to big algebras (cf.\,Theorem \ref{thm:geom_model}).
+It therefore seems appropriate in our context to consider big algebras as a generalisation of the minuscule Kirillov algebras studied in this paper.
+On the geometric side, this replaces equivariant cohomology of partial flag varieties with equivariant intersection cohomology of affine Schubert varieties.

-In some more detail, big algebras are modelled by the equivariant intersection cohomology of affine Schubert varieties (\cf Theorem \ref{thm:geom_model}), though this does not account for the ring structure in general.
+An added difficulty is that this description does not account for the ring structure of big algebras in general, since intersection cohomology need not have such a structure.
 Nevertheless, there still is a well-defined action of real structures, and we do expect the coinvariant ring to be modelled by a real affine Schubert variety similarly to Theorem \ref{thm:main}.
 Such a geometric model would likely also lead to a characterisation of freeness as in Theorem \ref{thm:degeneracy}.
+However, the relatively elementary methods used here need to be adapted to treat the general case.
+Let us also note that another direction suggested by Theorem \ref{thm:geom_model} is to study the involutions on the centres of general big algebras.

 In the special case of a split real structure, Theorem \ref{thm:fixed_point_count} of this paper recovers a minuscule $q=-1$ phenomenon due to Stembridge \cite{Stembridge1994_minuscule}.
 That work was generalised to arbitrary representations, where one counts fixed elements of the canonical basis instead of fixed weights, see \cite{Stembridge1996_canonical}.
-We expect the action of split real structures on general big algebras to recover this via a similar analysis as in \S \ref{sec:weight_action}.
+We expect the action of split real structures on general big algebras to recover this via a similar analysis as in Section \ref{sec:weight_action}.